23-24 June 2017

 Free wine reception at the interval in the Wellington Hall.

-Funded by the Arts Council and Create Louth, SILENZIO is also assisted by the friendly support of the Siemens Music Fund, Louth County Council’s Community Disapora Fund, the Swiss Arts Council Pro Helvetia and the Goethe Institute.
+Funded by the Arts Council and Create Louth, SILENZIO is also assisted by the friendly support of the Ernst Von Siemens Music Foundation, Louth County Council’s Community Disapora Fund, the Swiss Arts Council Pro Helvetia and the Goethe Institute.